 In addition to supporting social justice practitioners in their work, through partnering with local institutions, the Place-Based Institutes will also serve as a convening of like-minded leaders in a city, facilitating conversation and collaboration between those in your local ecosystem fighting for justice.

-The fifth edition of Transform Finance's flagship training, the Institute for Social Justice Leaders, will take place from September 21-22 in New York City.
-The training provides a framework for the intersection of social justice and finance, where financial concepts are learned within the practical context of social justice efforts, not in a vacuum detached from the valuable work already being done in communities.
+The fifth edition of Transform Finance's flagship training, the Institute for Social Justice Leaders, took place from September 21-22 in New York City.
+The training provided a framework for the intersection of social justice and finance, where financial concepts were learned within the practical context of social justice efforts.

-This year’s Institute for Social Justice Leaders will include:
+This year’s Institute for Social Justice Leaders included:

 Two-day In-Person Training